energiezwerg/smarthome/doc/source/config.rst

 It is possible to use a blank file (touch logic.conf) for the first steps.

-Logic items within SmartHome.py are simple python scripts, which are placed in /usr/local/smarthome/logics/.
+Logic items within SmartHomeNG are simple python scripts, which are placed in /usr/local/smarthome/logics/.
 See the `logic introduction </smarthome/logic>`_ for howto write logics.